 What is the Check and Console Method?

-This sleep training method involves crying, as well, however as a parent does timed checks, they are able to provide brief comfort using voice and touch, and potentially a pick-up.
+This sleep training method often involves crying or protest, as well, however as a parent does timed checks, they are able to provide brief comfort using voice and touch, and potentially a pick-up, if helpful.

 When done using an age-appropriate schedule and routines, this method usually works within a handful of days.